The National Planning Policy Framework (NPPF) - an Introduction

 - Likelihood of adverse impacts on the surrounding area.

-Minor planning applications are decided by a single planning officer, who takes into account anything that could be a 'material consideration': things such as noise created by the development, parking issues and impact on public transport.
+At the decision-making stage of the application, minor applications can be decided by a single planning officer, who takes into account anything that could be a 'material consideration': things such as noise created by the development, parking issues and impact on public transport.
 More complex applications are referred to a planning committee comprised of elected councillors who'll factor in things like consultation responses, previous guidance, and environmental assessment.
-If these elements of the application are judged to be in line with the Local Plan (and thus the broader goals of NPPF, such as increasing the 5-year housing supply or protecting the green belt), it will be approved; if not, rejected.
-LPAs can also approve 'with planning conditions' - these could be restrictions on aspects of development (such as design quality standards) or the site's uses.
+If these elements of the application are judged to be in line with the Local Plan (and thus the broader goals of NPPF, such as increasing the 5-year housing supply adjustment in response to the housing crisis or protecting the green belt), it will be approved; if not, rejected.
+LPAs can also approve 'with planning conditions' - these could be restrictions on aspects of development such as design quality standards, access to sites or the site's uses.

 The Presumption in Favour of Sustainable Development

 The presumption in favour of sustainable development is at the heart of the NPPF.
-In order to achieve its goals, the government's stance is that most planning decisions should be approved, except where doing so would compromise sustainable development principles, as set out in the NPPF.
-For decision-taking (i.e. whether your application is approved or not), this means LPAs should approve all proposals that accord with Local Plans, without delay.
-Even in cases where there is no Local Plan, or that Plan is out of date, the presumption is towards granting permission, unless the NPPF provides a clear reason not to, or the adverse impacts of doing so 'would significantly and demonstrably outweigh the benefits'.
+The NPPF is in no way supposed to act as a barrier to building, in order to achieve its goals, the government's stance is that most planning decisions should be approved, except where doing so would compromise sustainable development principles, as set out in the NPPF.
+For decision-making (i.e. whether your application is approved or not), this means LPAs should approve all proposals that accord with Local Plans, without delay.
+Even in cases where there is no Local Plan, or that Plan is out of date, the presumption is towards granting permission, unless the National Planning Framework provides a clear reason not to, or the adverse impacts of doing so 'would significantly and demonstrably outweigh the benefits'.
 This principle is to facilitate development in a sustainable way, ensuring there is a sufficient supply of deliverable housing.
-The presumption is set out in paragraph 14 of the NPPF, and its scope has, in the Supreme Court's legal judgement, been narrowed to apply more to applications relating to the housing supply than those not.
+The presumption is set out in paragraph 14 of the NPPF, and its scope has, in the Supreme Court's legal judgement, been narrowed to apply more to applications relating to the supply of homes than those not such as infrastructure projects.

 NPPF update 2021: an emphasis on sustainability, greenery and beauty

-The Framework is updated periodically; from its first release in 2012, it was revised in 2018, updated in 2019, and recently revised again in July 2021.
+The Framework is updated periodically; from its first release in 2012, it was revised in 2018 following a technical consultation, updated in 2019, and revised again in July 2021.
 These updates are in response to the continuous stream of consultation on planning coming from the Ministry of Housing, Communities and Local Government.
 The most recent changes are based on conclusions in white papers such as August 2020's 'Planning for Future' and from the findings of the Building Better, Building Beautiful Commission, and lay down the groundwork for future radical change to British planning.

 - An emphasis on quality design has been added, as has a focus on beauty.
 In addition to 'well-designed, Paragraph 8(b) has had 'beautiful and safe places' inserted.

-- The presumption of sustainable development has been given a greener focus, requiring Local Plans to 'improve the environment and mitigate climate change'.
+- The presumption of sustainable development has been given a greener focus with an emphasis on climate action, requiring Local Plans to 'improve the environment and mitigate climate change'.

 - In accordance with the National Design Guide and National Model Design Code, now referenced, design guides should be site, neighbourhood and area-specific.
-Significant weight is now to be given to developments 'which reflect local design policies, government guidance' and, more generally, have beautiful, sustainable and life-enhancing design.
+Stronger protection is to be given to building projects that 'reflect local design policies, government guidance' and, more generally, have beautiful, sustainable and life-enhancing designs.'

-- Paragraph 131 has emphasised the importance of trees. requiring new streets to be tree-lined in an attempt to bring the beauty of countryside into cities.
+- Paragraph 131 has emphasised 'the importance of trees' in development proposals, requiring new streets to be tree-lined in an attempt to bring the beauty of the countryside into cities.

-- Paragraph 180 also emphasises the conservation and enhancement of biodiversity, especially the securing of measurable net gains - potentially a prelude to the coming implementation of biodiversity net gain credits.
+- Paragraph 180 also emphasises the conservation and enhancement of biodiversity to protect the intrinsic character of the natural environment, especially the securing of measurable net gains - potentially a prelude to the coming implementation of biodiversity net gain credits.

 FAQsFrequently asked questions about the NPPF